Chemical classification means finding out whether the chemicals you supply can harm you, others or the environment.

 Labels and packaging

-Labels on chemical products provide us with lots of information about hazards and how to avoid them.
-These pages introduce the hazard symbols/pictograms, hazard wording and safety advice.
-The packaging of chemicals is also covered.
+Labels on chemical products provide us with lots of information about hazards and how to use the products safely.
+Labels and packaging guidance explains hazard symbols/pictograms, hazard wording and safety advice.